k3jph/k3jph.github.io/_ancestry/order-of-americans-of-armorial-ancestry.md

 > with three lozenges, attired Or.

 These arms, simple and striking, follow a classic English pattern of geometric ordinaries on a plain field.
-TThe arrangement of three lozenges is a recurrent medieval motif.
+The arrangement of three lozenges is a recurrent medieval motif.
 [Victorian handbooks commonly gloss the lozenge](https://archive.org/details/symbolismsofhera00wadeuoft/symbolismsofhera00wadeuoft/page/94/mode/2up)